BinPro/ProBin/README.md

 ProBin
 ======

-A program for binning metagenomic contigs to taxonomic rank by using nucleotide composition and correlation between samples.
+A program for binning metagenomic contigs to taxonomic rank by using nucleotide composition and coverage data in multiple samples.

 Execute ProBin